Augmented Reality Apps for Business: Pushing the Business Efficiency

-Bridging the physical and virtual worlds, augmented reality apps can introduce your product or service to consumers substantially more effectively than any marketing text.
-Whatever sphere your business operates within – commercial, scientific, educational, or manufacturing – the addition of AR functionality opens up a whole new world of possibilities...
+Bridging the physical and virtual worlds, augmented reality apps for business can introduce your product or service to consumers substantially more effectively than any marketing text.
+Whatever sphere your business operates within – commercial, scientific, educational, or manufacturing – the addition of AR functionality opens up a whole new world of possibilities…

 The ability to turn shopping into an entertainment experience makes AR apps highly effective marketing tools, and a win-win solution: brands stand out among competitors, and customers enjoy a content-rich, enhanced-reality experience.
 Virtually ‘trying on’ designer clothing items or sunglasses, for example, is just one instance of how AR apps can function effectively as marketing tools.
 The technology can be extended to include a multitude of benefits.
-One example might be a smartphone-based analogue to Lego Digital Box, an AR system that allows any Lego package to be held up to an in-store display that presents a 360º view of the fully-assembled set of blocks.
+One example might be a smartphone-based analog to Lego Digital Box, an AR system that allows any Lego package to be held up to an in-store display that presents a 360º view of the fully-assembled set of blocks.

 The UK-based marketing communications firm Hidden Creative performed a study proving the effectiveness of AR vs. traditional marketing techniques, whereas a toy was presented to 100 parents using traditional advertising methods, and to another 100 through an AR experience.
 After the presentations, parents were asked if they would consider buying that particular toy, and how much they would be willing to pay for it.

 - After viewing a 2D-printed display advertisement, 45% of participants said they would consider buying the toy for their child, while 74% of those who viewed the AR presentation said they would consider making the purchase.

 - Of those parents who viewed the print ad, an average price of £5.99 was given as the estimated retail value of the product, while participants who experienced the AR approach estimated a higher average price of £7.99.